Yproximite/PRReviewWatcher/README.md

 * avoid common pitfall/mistakes a developer can make
 * make sure the developper has reviewed his own code

 The list of checks are fully customizable.
+No github credential's needed (just tokens, which are more secure).

 ### Screenshots